Irene Parlby: Death and legacy

-In 1935, as recognition for her achievements over the past two decades, she became the first woman to be granted an honourary doctorate from the University of Alberta.
+In 1935, as recognition for her achievements over the past two decades, she became the first woman to be granted an honorary doctorate from the University of Alberta.

 Parlby died on 12 July 1965 at a nursing home in Red Deer, Alberta.
 She was the last surviving member of the Famous Five.

 In May 1966, Parlby was recognized as a Person of National Historic Significance by the government of Canada.
 A plaque commemorating this is found in Alix, Alberta.
 In 1997, the Persons Case was recognized as a National Historic Event.
 In 2000, two identical monuments were created in Calgary, Alberta, and near the Senate of Canada Building, in Ottawa, Ontario.
 The monuments, called Women are Persons!, depict the members of the Famous Five reading the news about their victory in the Persons Case.
 The monuments were later featured on the $50 banknote of the Canadian Journey series.
 In October 2009, the Senate voted to name Parlby and the rest of the Famous Five Canada's first "honorary senators".